k3s-io/docs/docs/installation/configuration.md

 For details on configuring the K3s agent, see [Agent Configuration.](reference/agent-config.md)
 You can also use the `--help` flag to see a list of all available options.

+:::info Matching Flags

+It is important to match critical flags on your server/agent installations.
+For example, if you use the flag `--disable servicelb` or `--cluster-cidr=10.42.0.0/16` on your master node, but don't set it on your other installs, your nodes will fail to join.
+They may print errors such as `starting kubernetes: preparing server: failed to validate server configuration: critical configuration value mismatch`.

 ## Configuration File

 :::info Version Gate